 Fill a large pot 3/4 of the way up with water, cover and heat to boiling on high.
 Once boiling, salt well (like the sea).

 Meanwhile, in a large Dutchoven or saucepan heat butter, once melted add the sliced garlic.
 When the garlic is fragrant add the cream over medium heat until hot but not boiling.
 Add the two cheeses and stir until melted.
-Add the sun-dried tomato paste and the crushed red pepper along with the salt and pepper, stir well.
+Add the sun-dried tomato paste, the Dagostino Smooth Tomato Sauce, and the crushed red pepper along with the salt and pepper, stir well.
 Add crawfish tails and continue simmering for approx. 15 more minutes.

 Drop the Dagostino Crawfish Pasta in the boiling water and cook until al dente.
 Remove sauce from heat and serve over the pasta.
 Garnish with Italian flat-leaf parsley.